JetBrains/teamcity-documentation/topics/using-https-to-access-teamcity-server.md

 __If your certificate is not valid (is self-signed):__ (i.e. is not signed by a known Certificate Authority and likely to result in "PKIX path building failed: sun.security.provider.certpath.SunCertPathBuilderException: unable to find valid certification path to requested target" error message)
 * To enable HTTPS connections from the TeamCity [Visual Studio Add-in](visual-studio-addin.md), point your Internet Explorer to the TeamCity server using `https://` URL and import the server certificate into the browser.
 After that, the Visual Studio Add-in should be able to connect by HTTPS.
   {product="tc"}
-* To enable HTTPS connections from Java clients (TeamCity Agents, IntelliJ IDEA, Eclipse, and so on), see the [section below](#Configuring+JVM) for configuring the JVM installation used by the connecting application.
+* To enable HTTPS connections from Java clients (TeamCity Agents, IntelliJ IDEA, and so on), see the [section below](#Configuring+JVM) for configuring the JVM installation used by the connecting application.

 ## Configuring JVM